fgaim/HornVecs/README.md

 ## Example use cases

 This library has two main use cases: word representation learning and text classification.
-These were described in the two papers [1](#enriching-word-vectors-with-subword-information) and [2](#bag-of-tricks-for-efficient-text-classification).

 ### Word representation learning

-In order to learn word vectors, as described in [1](#enriching-word-vectors-with-subword-information), do:
+In order to learn word vectors, do:

 ```
-$ ./fasttext skipgram -input data.txt -output model
+$ ./hornvecs skipgram -input data.txt -output model
 ```

 where `data.txt` is a training file containing `UTF-8` encoded text.